GaurangTandon/checkEventAdded/README.md

     elm.addEventListener("onload", func, false, callback1, callback2);

 `callback1` will be called if event was not already present on the element.
 Otherwise, `callback2` will be called.
 In the former case, `callback1` is executed *after* executing `func`.
+Make sure to `.bind()` both the callbacks in case `this` value is required, because otherwise the context of this would change.

 **Note:** in case element already had a listener for the said event, the new handler wil not be attached to the element.